-Textbook & Content Outline: J. Stewart, Essential Calculus, 2nd edition.
-We plan to cover chapters (or their portions) 10-13 of "Essential Calculus".
+Textbook & Content Outline: T. Sundstrom, "Mathematical Reasoning, Version 2.0".
+We plan to cover chapters 1-7 or their parts.

 Homework: To promote a continuous effort in the course, homework problems will be assigned.
 Typically, a section will be assigned once we have covered it and selected problems will be discussed in class.
 The list of homework problems may be found on the webpage.
 A smaller portion of the homework problems is to be written up and handed in.
 In order to succeed in the course you will need to work on all the problems, since test problems will be based on all problems assigned for homework and those done in class, not just the ones you hand in.